-The Scottish Government has agreed a £60m package of measures with the water industry, including Scottish Water's agreement to suspend pre-payment charges for licensed providers for two months, beginning with the April payment.
+The Scottish Government has agreed a £60m package of measures with the water industry, including Scottish Water's agreement to suspend pre-payment charges for licensed providers for 2 months, beginning with the April payment.
 This means providers - who supply water services to businesses – can be flexible with their own customers.
 The Central Marketing Agency will also assist the market by suspending all performance standard charges to ensure licensed providers can focus on supporting customers.
 We'll update this answer when more information becomes available.

 Where can I get help with my lease on my Falkirk Council business premises?